tripl-ai/arc/docs-src/content/tutorial/index.md

 At this stage we have a job which will extract data, apply data types to one `.csv` file and execute a `SQLValidate` stage to ensure that the data could be converted successfully then write the data out for future use.
 The Arc framework is packaged as a [Docker](https://www.docker.com/) container so that you can run the same job on your local machine or a massive compute cluster without having to think about how to deploy dependencies.
 The default Docker image contains the dependencies files for connecting to most `JDBC` databases and cloud services.

-To run the job that is included with the `arc-starter` repository:
+To run the job that is included with the `arc-starter` repository (this file is also saved as `run.sh`):

 ```bash
 docker run \